robmcvey/cakephp-paypal/README.md

 		'Y' => '2016',
 	),
 	'cvv' => '321',
-	'currency => 'USD' // Defaults to GBP if not provided );
+	'currency' => 'USD' // Defaults to GBP if not provided );

 $this->Paypal->doDirectPayment($payment);